CLI Reference¶

 init¶

 Initialize a new provider project.
+Source: cmd/vrtg-provider/init.go.

-# Create a new provider
+# Create a libvirt-style provider in ./providers/

-vrtg-provider init --name hyperv --type hyperv --output ./hyperv-provider
+vrtg-provider init myprovider --type libvirt --output ./providers/

 generate¶